mpab/ultiplan/tracker.md

 ## ultiplan

 ### todo: ultiplan
-- this is a sample demonstrating refactoring of task schema to k, v tag model
 - implement a basic web UI for task creation and viewing
 - create note alias for todo command
 - consider how to link tasks to learnings/learning paths